-The Rohingya Centre of Canada (RCC) is a multi-purpose event and meeting place where Canadians of Rohingya descent and members of the wider community can meet to socialize and collaborate to achieve their shared goals such as community engagement programs, community gathering for wellbeing of the people, youth club and library.
+Vision: A multi-purpose event and meeting place where Rohingya descent and members of the wider community can meet to socialize and collaborate to achieve their shared goals.

 Values: We believe that when we work from a foundation of respect for each person and diverse cultures for social inclusion and collaboration, we can create positive change in our communities.